FEILI13/FLINK/flink-1.12.0/README.md

 * Elegant and fluent APIs in Java and Scala

-* A runtime that supports very high throughput and low event latency at the same time
+* A runtime that supports very higTh throughput and low event latency at the same time

 * Support for *event time* and *out-of-order* processing in the DataStream API, based on the *Dataflow Model*